netdata/netdata/libnetdata/dyn_conf/README.md

 This can be sent only once per lifetime of the plugin (at startup or later) sending it multiple times is considered a protocol violation and plugin might get terminated.
-After this command is sent the plugin has to be ready to accept all of the new commands/keywords related to dynamic configuration (this command lets agent know this plugin is dyncfg capable and wishes to use dyncfg functionality).
+After this command is sent the plugin has to be ready to accept all the new commands/keywords related to dynamic configuration (this command lets agent know this plugin is dyncfg capable and wishes to use dyncfg functionality).

 After this command agent can call